Affordable ideas for filling BIG walls

 fill large wall with free printable art

-If you're new here, I'm sure you can tell by now that I love me some symmetry. :)
+If you're new here, I'm sure you can tell by now that I love symmetry. :)

 Now let's see some of the beautiful spaces I've gathered for you!
 I love all of these ideas -- you'll find projects that fit in easily with both modern and traditional design aesthetics.

-You know how much I'm loving wallpaper lately!
+You know how much I'm loving wallpaper!
 I used peel and stick in our powder room and the real stuff in a hallway.
 I love this simple but modern removable option:

 wavy neutral removable wallpaper